wx-chevalier/Awesome-Lists-and-CheatSheets/Zen/Awesome-CS-Collections.md

 # Universe | 通用

-- [Learn Anything](https://github.com/learn-anything/learn-anything): Learn Anything is an Open Source Website built by community to Learn Anything with Interactive Maps.
+- [Learn Anything #Project#](https://github.com/learn-anything/learn-anything): Learn Anything is an Open Source Website built by community to Learn Anything with Interactive Maps.

 - [Computer Science: Open Source Society University](https://github.com/ossu/computer-science): The OSSU curriculum is a complete education in computer science using online materials.